“I’ve been treated for SIBO multiple times, but still have symptoms.”

 - Always address the basics first (building blocks to a healthy body): replete nutrient and mineral deficiencies, drink clean filtered water with added electrolytes (Clearly Filtered, Berkey, or Reverse Osmosis filters best), have a bowel movement daily, and start addressing the environment where someone lives.

-- “Non-pill” neurological support (e.g. limbic system inhibition, vagal nerve support, neuroinhibition)
+- “Non-pill” neurological support (e.g. limbic system retraining, vagus nerve support, neuroinhibition)

 - Work on avoiding triggers of mast cells, especially uncontrolled stress.